naeglinghaff/Piggy_bank/README.md

+# Piggy bank

+A ruby program designed using the following user stories.
+It is expected to allow a user to store, shake and break their piggy bank to access coins.

-# User stories
+## User stories

-As a user,
+>As a user,
 So that I can save money
 I can put coins in my piggy bank

+### Feature test

 ``require ''./lib/piggy_bank'